-Vasculitis
+Vasculitis in children

-What is Vasculitis?
+What is vasculitis in children?

 Vasculitis is an inflammation of the blood vessels (arteries, veins or capillaries).
 It occurs when the patient’s immune system mistakenly attacks a blood vessel.
 The inflammation can cause weakening or narrowing of the vessels, which can cut off blood flow to internal organs.
-Although the cause is unknown, vasculitis often follows an infection.
-It may also be the result of another disease or medications.
-Vasculitis is rare in children.

-What are the different types of Vasculitis?
+What are the different types of vasculitis in children?

 There are many types of vasculitis; they differ based on which blood vessels are affected.

 Symptoms of vasculitis will vary based on which blood vessels are involved and how blood flow to the organs is being affected.
-Common symptoms of vasculitis may include:

 • Fever